oldestyle/madmartigan/README.md

 I intend to design and build a small cluster of Raspberry Pi computers and use the device for researching and developing advanced web serving solutions.
 The goal of this training and research is to develop systems and processes that may directly improve performance and reliability of the College's website for all campuses.

 ### Advanced hardware design / build
+To save money, and provide more opportunity for creativity and learning, the case for the Pi cluster will be built using tools on campus.
+This will be a fraction of the price of commercially available Raspberry Pi cases.

 Using equipment at Tenth St Campus, a custom case will be designed and built to contain the computing hardware.
 New design and production techniques will be explored and documented through this process.

 - **Case** to be designed with CAD tools, cut from acrylic on laser cutter